 The lotus plant is super easy to grow but it’s different from your traditional greenery.
 As an aquatic plant, it’s right at home in backyard ponds or containers of water.
 That means we’ll be changing up the soil, fertilizer, and even the pot.
 In this article, we’ll cover all the specifics to get your lotus plant off to a beautiful start!

-Good Products For Growing Lotus:
+Good Products At Amazon For Growing Lotus:

 - Pondtabbs Aquatic Plant Food

 - Aquascape Pond Potting Media

 - Neem Bliss 100% Cold Pressed Neem Oil

 |Common Name(s)||Lotus, sacred lotus, Indian lotus, Chinese lotus root|

 |Days to Harvest||5-8 months|